sdomoszlai13/sdomoszlai13.github.io/index.md

-# The this-is-exciting-let's-take-a-look-at-it-blog

 Hello and welcome to my blog!
-You can find a selection of my projects below.
-This projects were created by me in my free time and may even be of some use for others.
+You can find posts about a selection of my projects below.

+# The that-looks-exciting-let's-explore-it blog

+Whenever I find something exciting in the world of software development, I usually create a small project to try it out.
+The result of these explorations are summarized in the blog posts about projects below.
+There are also some introductory blog posts to tools or concepts I considered worth sharing.

-As a passionate software developer, physicist, and microelectronics geek, I'm constantly trying to combine interesting and useful achievments of these fields in new ways.
+As a passionate software developer, physicist, and microelectronics geek, I'm constantly looking to combine interesting and useful achievments of these fields in new ways.
 Lean back, relax and enjoy some brain gymnastics!